LiveGTech/OS/docs/en/faqs.md

 <details>
 <summary>What is LiveG OS?</summary>

-LiveG OS is an operating system — similar to Microsoft Windows and Apple macOS — made by LiveG Technologies.
-LiveG OS can run on a range of devices, including desktop computers, laptops, smartphones, tablets and more.
+<p>LiveG OS is an operating system — similar to Microsoft Windows and Apple macOS — made by LiveG Technologies.
+LiveG OS can run on a range of devices, including desktop computers, laptops, smartphones, tablets and more.</p>
 </details>

 <details>